 This wonderful region of Italy has some of the most scenic landscapes, amazing architecture and unforgettable culture.
 Visit the cities of Florence, Pisa, Ravenna, and Siena to discover their hidden treasures such as cathedrals, breathtaking architecture and unforgettable memories.

 One of the most famous tourist destinations in the Mediterranean, Greece is undoubtedly a paradise on earth.
 Apart from the refreshing weather during autumn, Greece has some of the worlds most beautiful islands you must visit:

 Beautiful, warm, spicy and enveloping.
-Morrocco can be one of the autumn favourite Mediterranean destinations to visit.
+Morrocco is one of the prime Mediterranean destinations you need to visit this summer.
 Nestled in North Africa in the Islamic Maghreb, Morocco is a hotbed of culture complete with Arabian, European, and African influences.
 You don’t have to worry about travel logistics since Morrocan cities such as Marrakech, Casablanca, Fes, Meknes, and Rabat are well connected to Europe via cheap flights.

 Tourist destinations are also not in short supply.

-Don’t miss rolling Atlas mountain ranges, the Sahara desert, pristine beaches at Essaouira, the beautiful blue city of Chefchaouen and hospitality of the local Berber people as well as their succulent cuisine.
+From the rolling Atlas mountain ranges, the Sahara desert, pristine beaches at Essaouira and the beautiful blue city of Chefchaouen.
+Do not miss the warmth and hospitality of the local Berber people as well as their succulent Cuisine.

 Located at the centre of the Meditteranean sea and nestled between North Africa and Sicily is the amazing Island archipelago of Malta.
 This gem of offers a truly unspoiled feel of Mediterranean climate for you during the autumn.
 Littered with various historical sites, Malta is best known for its monuments that display its long history of conquest by Roman, Moors, French, and Britain.
 One particular island, however, stands out.